 The embroidered cloth is extremely similar to the skirt Elizabeth wore for the famous Rainbow Portrait, now hanging at Hatfield House in Hertfordshire.
 The cloth is valued for insurance purposes at over £1 million and is likely the only piece of Elizabethan dress in existence today.

 Blanche Parry's brother Symond Parry left money in his will (dated 1573) to add a steeple to the tower, 'so that the parishioners within 3 years of my decease do get a cunning and good workman to build the same'.

-There are other historical monument aside from Blanche Parry's.
+There are other historical monuments aside from Blanche Parry's.
 One is a 1620 memorial to Alexander Stantar.
 It shows him holding a skull while his widow Rachel holds a book.
 Rachel was the daughter of Sir Arthur Hopton of Ewyas Harold.
 She died in 1683 and an inscription in her honour was added to the tomb by her second husband Lewis Thomas.